 - Preheat oven to 325 degrees F. Grease a square 8-inch baking dish with butter.

 - In a large bowl, with a hand whisk, whisk together the almond butter and eggs.

 - Add the salt, cinnamon, and finally the baking soda, whisking to incorporate.

 - Use a rubber spatula to transfer the batter to the prepared baking dish.
 Tap the baking dish a few times to evenly distribute the batter.
 At this point, you can cover with plastic wrap and refrigerate overnight.

-- Bake 15-17 minutes in the preheated oven, or until puffed and set and a toothpick inserted in center comes out clean.
+- Bake until puffed and set and a toothpick inserted in center comes out clean, about 15 minutes.